lshtm-genomics/omics-course/docs/day4/phylogenetics.md

 !!!
 Warning
-    Be sure to use the `Phylogenetics` Codespace when initiating VM for this practical.
+    Be sure to use the `phylo` Codespace when initiating VM for this practical.